dennisnewel/hubot-reboot/README.md

 ## Dependencies

-Unless you want everyone to be able to restart hubot, also install hubot-auth.
+The script relies on `hubot-auth` to avoid letting everyone restart hubot.

 You should also be running hubot with something that automatically restarts the process if it dies...otherwise this command just kills hubot